Post job

 A feature writer is someone who writes real-time news, telling it with a mix of narrative and proper news writing.
 They can choose from a variety of topics and styles.
 They have a wide vocabulary to give a big impact.
 They also use idiomatic expressions and figures of speech to compel readers into reading and digging for more information based on what they wrote.
 However, despite making these stories and features colorful, that doesn't permit any feature writer to write any false narrative and must make sure that their articles are still factual and educational.

-A staff writer is a professional who works in the television (TV) or entertainment industry to provide standard content such as news reports, reviews, and features.
+A staff writer is an individual who works in the television (TV) or entertainment industry to provide standard content such as news reports, reviews, and features.
 Since writing content is important, staff writers must be able to collaborate and brainstorm ideas with other staff members in the production process.
 They must attend conferences, events, or seminars to meet other people in the industry.
 Staff writers must also possess knowledge in scriptwriting and an in-depth understanding of the entertainment industry.

 Often working for a non-profit organization, a grant writer specializes in writing application letters for financial grants to foundations, government agencies, and companies.
 Their responsibilities revolve around maintaining records of data and documentation, finding grant opportunities, participating in devising strategies that benefit the company's growth, crafting correspondence, gathering requirements, and submitting and monitoring grant proposals.
 Furthermore, a grant writer must have in-depth knowledge and understanding of the organization they work for, including its history, vision, mission, policies, and regulations.